GDPR: Data privacy notice

 5.4 Third parties (including but not limited to Google, YouTube, Facebook and Twitter) whose content may appear on Our Site may use third party Cookies, as detailed below in section 13.
 Please refer to section 13 for more information on controlling Cookies.
 Please note that We do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.

 5.5 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.

 5.6 We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
-Data will therefore be retained for the following periods (or its retention will be determined on the following bases):

 6. How and Where Do We Store Your Data?